VCDN-2025-INSY7314/pulsevote-frontend-tailwind/README.md

 # Class Activity:
 # 💳 Activity: Build a Simple Payment Portal

 In this activity, we’ll create a **payment portal UI** using React, TailwindCSS, and DaisyUI.
+This one is extremely barebones and does not include any tailwind or daisy styling at all.
+App.jsx is fine as is for now.
+Focus on the **Index.html** and alter it based on your design preferences.
 ⚠️ This is **frontend only** — it won’t actually process payments.

 ---